cloud-barista/cb-dragonfly/README.md

 ```
 [NOTE]
 CB-Dragonfly is currently under development.
-(The latest version is v0.6.0 (Cafe Latte))
+(The latest version is v0.8.0 )
 So, we do not recommend using the current release in production.
 Please note that the functionalities of CB-Dragonfly are not stable and secure yet.
 If you have any difficulties in using CB-Dragonfly, please let us know.